Our Free Range Goose Eggs are so big! The flock has grassy fields and fresh flowing water to enjoy!

 Because of the vibrant colour of their yolks, goose eggs are perfect for making pasta.
 They are extremely desirable in Italy for pasta recipes.
 They are also sought after for baking because their consistency makes a thick, moist batter that holds together well.

 But that doesn’t mean you cannot use goose eggs for “normal” recipes.
-Hard boiling goose eggs takes a few more minutes than it takes for chicken eggs—about 12-15 in boiling water.
-A couple of hard boiled goose eggs can make an excellent snack. and once again, their delicious yolks will shine through in a devilled egg recipe.
+Hard boiling goose eggs takes a few more minutes than it takes for chicken eggs—about 20 mins in boiling water.
+A couple of hard boiled goose eggs can make an excellent meal.
+Their delicious yolks will shine through in a devilled egg recipe.

 Many of the nutrients are similar to that of a chicken egg, but multiplied due to their larger size.

 Calories and Macronutrients

 A typical goose egg weighing about 144 g, contains 266 calories.
 It provides almost 20 g of protein and 20 g of fat, 5 g of which is saturated.
 A goose egg contains about 2 g of carbohydrates.

 Other Nutritional Benefits

 A goose egg provides 9% of the recommended daily allowance of calcium, 19% of vitamin A and 29% of iron.
 It offers 53.1mg of selenium.
 A goose egg is also a good source of the carotenoid, a type of antioxidant, lutein which can help with eye and skin health.

 A goose egg provides 379mg of choline, a nutrient grouped with the B vitamins.
 The RDA for choline is 425 mg for most adult females and 550 mg for most adult males.
 Choline plays an important role in the development of cells and cellular communication.
 A lack of choline can affect liver disease, hardening of the arteries and neurological functioning.